-First, it is strengthening the balance sheet of businesses who have a proven business model and require new investment to succeed.
-Fresh capital, injected into a healthily frugal business, can provide entrepreneurs to be more strategic, and more timely, in their decision making.
+First, it is strengthening the balance sheet of businesses that have a proven business model and require new investment to succeed.
+Fresh capital, injected into a healthily frugal business, can provide entrepreneurs the ability to be more strategic, and more timely, in their decision making.

-Second, it is allowing entrepreneurs to de-risk and free their minds to make the right decisions for the growth of their business instead of hedging their bets so as to not loose everything.
-While no investor wants an entrepreneur to loose their edge, paying off the mortgage and diversifying a little bit can allow the entrepreneur to transition into a professional manager.
+Second, it is allowing entrepreneurs to de-risk and free their minds to make the right decisions for the growth of their business instead of hedging their bets so as not to lose everything.
+While no investor wants an entrepreneur to lose their edge, paying off the mortgage and diversifying a little bit can allow the entrepreneur to transition into a professional manager.

 There is a growing need for growth equity and it’s good for business.